hyx0329/another-python-keyboard/README.md

 ## Introduction

-This is a project starts from customizing my M60 keyboard.
-I adjusted the keymap, updated the CircuitPython runtime, and now I'm here, *refactored* the python part.
-Some weird issue are fixed, and the module becomes very extensible.

-The features are similar, the keymaps are compatible.

-+ keymaps and hardware_module are device-specific code, implement your own
-    + 3 implemention references given,
-        - pure python
-        - using `keypad` module
-            - because `keypad` provides only a blocking method, the backlight is not fully implemented
-        - using custom `matrix2` module(support a special suspend mode)

-*The original project just doesn't satisfy me.
-The backlight, the portability, the CircuitPython version, etc.*
+This project is refactored from [Makerdiary's `python-keyboard`](https://github.com/makerdiary/python-keyboard) with following advantages:

+- easier to port
+- easier to extend
+- core code and hardware dependent code decoupled

+and with following limitations:

+- no pair key support
+- no mouse key support(for the moment)
+- no persistent settings(memory), but should be easy to implement
+    - keyboard will not connect to the last connected device after power on
+    - the heatmap is reseted on each boot

 *Since this is mostly a rewrite of `python-keyboard`, I repurposed lots of code to support the hardware or simplify the development.*

-## Difference to `python-keyboard` by Makerdiary

-- decoupled, can be easily ported to another device
-- async
-    - no blocking delay or wait
-    - backlight behaves consistently(no more refresh rate changes)
+## Differences

+Actually there's no much difference that end users can aware.

+The keymaps are compatible(the code processing the keymaps are the same).

+Missing features:

-- NKRO
+- mouse key
-    - switch between NKRO and 6KRO by changing configuration file (USB only)
-- do NOT have persistent settings(e.g. store last bluetooth ID/heatmap)
-    - I might implement it but it's not useful to me
-    - the heatmap can still be printed to the serial console
-- do NOT have pair key support
+- pair key
-- do NOT have mouse support (for the moment)
+- persistent status(BT ID, heatmap are reseted on each boot)

+Changed features:

+- macro handlers are coroutines now, you can update yours just to add `async` before `def`

 ## How to install

 If you are a M60 keyboard user, I'd suggest to:

-- install my customized firmware in `circuitpython-firmware-for-m60-keyboard`
+- install customized firmware in `circuitpython-firmware-for-m60-keyboard`
-- tweak the keyboard configurations(or do it later)
+- tweak the keyboard configurations in `keyboard_config.py`(or do it later)
 - copy file/folder listed below to the FAT drive
   - `boot.py`
   - `code.py`
   - `keyboard_config.py`
   - `nkro_utils.py`
   - `keyboard`
   - `keymaps`
   - `m60_matrix2`
 - copy the `lib` folder to the drive, or install the following libraries
   - `adafruit_logging` (unless you manually remove every logging line)
   - `adafruit_ble`
   - `adafruit_ticks`
   - `asyncio`
+- restart/reset the hardware
+  - run `microcontroller.reset()`

 ## How to port to a differernt device

 For the moment, read `design.md` and the comments in the source files.

+### Hardware Interface

+For each board you want to support, you only need to implement a `KeyboardHardware` class with a set of methods, read `design.md` for more details.

+3 reference implementations given:

+- pure python(`m60_py`)
+- using `keypad` module(`m60_keypad`)
+  - because `keypad` provides only a blocking method, the backlight is not fully implemented
+- using custom `matrix2` module(support a special suspend mode)(`m60_matrix2`)
+  - need to use the customized firmware